How

 by many people in the international community

-actual shop to set up a website so that buyers
+dealer with an actual shop to set up a web site

-will have more choices to choose from and also
+so that buyers will have more choices to choose

-to be more informed of what is going on in the
+from and also to be more informed of what is going

-get more business and raise their prices a bit,
+shops, will get more business and raise their

-corner the market will have to lower their prices
+are trying to corner the market will have to lower

-to compete when shoppers know the real value of
+their prices to compete when shoppers know the

-a Chang Jiang 750 sidecar and who are actually
+real value of a Chang Jiang 750 sidecar and who

-restores them, brokers them, or are just hustling
+are actually restores them, brokers them, or are

 From